thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Use dyn_array instead of fixed_array in scanner string
+- Call destructors/constructor in hash_map.hxx
 - String with one alloc instead of 2
 - Raw string as view into source
 - String concatenation